Where The Legal Authority for The Use of Force Come From?

 The Thomas Orchard Case

-Currrently Eric Baskind is involved with with the Thomas Orchard trial, in which a police sergeant and two civilian detention have been charged with the manslaughter of Thomas Orchard, who was arrested following a disturbance in Exeter city centre.
+Eric Baskind was also involved with with the Thomas Orchard trial, in which a police sergeant and two civilian detention have been charged with the manslaughter of Thomas Orchard, who was arrested following a disturbance in Exeter city centre.
 They have claimed he was being aggressive and threatening to bite them.

 One of the contentious issues in this trial is that for a significant part of the time in the custody unit it is alleged that Mr. Orchard had an emergency response belt applied over the whole or part of his face, including his nose and mouth.